DDTRobot/tita-app/README.md

 If there are no errors, it is considered successful
 ### (2) Set app account password:
     sudo vi /usr/tita-app/config.json
-Set the account password for the ros2 namespace, such as titan3037211.
+Set ros2 namespace as account, such as titan3037211.
 Please enter the "ros2 topic list" to query.
 Set the password yourself and save it for future login use.
 This is a demonstration：
 {
     "mqtt_username": "tita3037211",